Alex2804/CarGame/README.md

 #### Hitboxes:
 The Hitboxes of the **Object** class are by default the bounding recatangle of its image.
 It is possible, to generate pixel detailed hitboxes.
 For pixel detailed hitboxes, every pixel of the image is parsed and added to the hitbox (java.awt.geom.Area), if the pixel is not transparent (alpha of 0).
 If a path to a hitbox.ser file is given, the **Object** tries to read the hitbox (java.awt.geom.Path2D) and cast it to an Area.
 If the file doesn't exists, it is created (under res/hitbox).
-There are extra hitbox.ser files for **EnemyCar**, **PlayerCar**, **PoliceCar** which are created at first startup and read in the following startups.
-Once they are read, they are saved in a static attribute as Area, to reduce loading times.
+There are extra hitbox.ser files for **EnemyCar**, **PlayerCar**, **PoliceCar** which are created at first startup and read in at following startups.
+Once they are read, they are saved in a static attribute as Area.

 ## Game